michellavoie4/Resilience-Fcylindrus/README.txt

-This package is composed of MATLAB and Python codes, which analyze the robustness of F. cylindrus molecular network.
-This is the first stable version (v1.0.0).

 This code requires the following softwares and toolboxes:
  - MATLAB
  - The open-source MATLAB toolbox called ‘ Constraint-Based Reconstruction and Analysis (COBRA)Toolbox’